 because it allows you to focus on a single layer.
 The lock icon can lock your layer so you can not make accidental movement on the canvas.

 Above the canvas you can see an editing toolbar which contains shortcuts for the layer features related to the responsive design.
-With the aligning options you can choose, where you want your layer to be aligned, on the top of the slider, on the left, center or somewhere else.
+With the aligning options you can choose, where you want your layer to be aligned.
+It might be on the top of the slider, on the left, center or somewhere else.
 The PRO version takes it a little further.
 In it, you can also position one layer to another.
-This is good, because the position and size calculations cannot be pixel perfect, and if you want one layer to be exactly next to another, you can’t position correctly with just the alignment, but you will need to use the layer chaining.
-This chain option makes your layers positioned from each other, so in this case you can have your layers exactly side by side, because 0px from somewhere is always 0px.
+This is good, because the position and size calculations cannot be pixel perfect.
+So if you want one layer to be exactly next to another, you can’t position correctly with just the alignment.
+In that case, you should use the layer chaining.
+This chain option makes your layers positioned from each other.
+This means you can have your layers exactly side by side, because 0px from somewhere is always 0px.

 The eye icon lets you hide your layer on the current device view.
-The best way to know, which option you can use for the different device views is to go to the layer tab, where you can also find these options.
+The best way to know, which option you can use for the different device views is to go to the layer tab.
 Where you can see a # next to its name, those can be changed separately for every device view.

 In the top right side of the canvas you can find a resizer, which can be used to see how your slider looks like on any width.
 Next to it there will also be the device views.
 If you click on them, you will be able to change the device specific settings of your layers to have them differently for smaller screens.